 The FDA offers a number of expedited development and review programs for qualifying product candidates.
 For example, the FDA granted GRANITE-001 fast track designation for treatment of colorectal cancer in December 2018.
 The fast track program is intended to expedite or facilitate the process for reviewing new products that meet certain criteria.
 Specifically, new products are eligible for fast track designation if they are intended to treat a serious or life-threatening disease or condition and demonstrate the potential to address unmet medical needs for the disease or condition.
 Fast track designation applies to the combination of the product and the specific indication for which it is being studied.
-The sponsor of a fast track product has opportunities for frequent interactions with the review team during product development and, once a BLA is submitted, the product may be eligible for priority review.
-A fast track product may also be eligible for rolling review, where the FDA may consider for review sections of the BLA on a rolling basis before the complete application is submitted, if the sponsor provides a schedule for the submission of the sections of the BLA, the FDA agrees to accept sections of the BLA and determines that the schedule is acceptable, and the sponsor pays any required user fees upon submission of the first section of the BLA.
+The sponsor of a fast track product may be eligible for priority review.
+A fast track product may also be eligible for rolling review, where the FDA may consider for review sections of the BLA on a rolling basis before the complete application is submitted, if the sponsor provides a schedule for the submission of the sponsor pays any required user fees upon submission of the first section of the BLA.